-When Te Papa Tupu ended on Friday December 3rd at a hui held at the offices of Huia Publishers in Thorndon, it felt more like the closing of one process and the opening of another than an ending.
-We were welcomed warmly into the Huia whānau, and Robyn Bargh explained their kaupapa of nurturing writers, … Continue reading Beyond the ending
+When Te Papa Tupu ended on Friday, 3 December at a hui held at the offices of Huia Publishers in Thorndon, it felt more like the closing of one process and the opening of another than an ending.
+We were welcomed warmly into the HUIA whānau, and Robyn Bargh explained their kaupapa of nurturing writers, … Continue reading Beyond the Ending

-Often this month I've questioned, 'Why am I doing this?'
-Not so long ago, a New Age shaped world view would have me think, 'Oh, but writing seems to have chosen me.'
-Now I can't be so sure.
-Back then, I might cite the time I went looking for guidance on what I thought was … Continue reading How coincidences mean more than you think
+Often this month, I've questioned, why am I doing this?
+Not so long ago, a New Age–shaped world view would have me think, oh, but writing seems to have chosen me.
+Now, I can't be so sure.
+Back then, I might cite the time I went looking for guidance on what I thought was an … Continue reading How Coincidences Mean More Than You Think

 Brian Bargh of Huia left a message.
 He asked I return his call.
 'It's good news,' he said.
 I went all goose pimply, and great gulps of excitement came tinged with fear.
 I began writing Zhu Mao three years ago at the start of the Diploma of Creative Writing course at Whitireia Polytechnic.
 When I applied I submitted a short story, one of many, inter-connected, which I wanted to shape into a novel.